zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-For single-frequency fields, we can remove redundant indexing to simplify the notation:
+For monochromatic fields, we can remove redundant indexing to simplify the notation:

 $$ \tag{2.17}
 \begin{aligned}